pmeaney/portfolio-payloadcms/README.md

 **Things to clear out if experimenting with deployment or schema changes**

-To clear out the project from the remote server, don't forget some of these steps:
+To clear out the project from the remote server, don't forget of these steps:

 Since this project involves bind mounts, you can find those via this command: